 Our farming business is spread across several properties with our original farm and home base, Thornby, at Sanderston, about 1 hour east of Adelaide.
 The McGorman family has been farming Thornby for over 120 years, today spread across a wider area through acquisitions of some neighbouring properties.

-We have relatively recently purchased the breeding property St Ives at Parndana on Kangaroo Island, a move from our existing breeding property at Coonalpyn in the Upper South East of SA.
+In 2015 we purchased the breeding property St Ives at Parndana on Kangaroo Island, a move from our existing breeding property at Coonalpyn in the Upper South East of SA.
 St Ives is located in a high rainfall area with 650ml (26 inches) of rain annually.
 This is a very different environment compared to Thornby and carries its own set of challenges.
-The property is well suited for prime lamb production.
-We conservatively stock the property with around 5,000 ewes, well below the production capacity but within our personal levels of comfort.
+The property is well suited for prime lamb production with around 6,000 merino ewes mated to white suffolks running on the farm.

 We strive to create a sustainable environment and have a strong commitment to preserve the environment we farm.